-When the Employer is contemplating disciplinary action (reduction in pay, suspension, demotion, and/or discharge) against an employee, the Employer will notify the employee and the Union.
-Such notice will include the charges against the employee, an explanation of the evidence which forms the basis for the charge, and the action contemplated.
+When the Employer is contemplating economic disciplinary action (reduction in pay, suspension, demotion, and/or discharge) against an employee, the Employer will notify the employee and the Union on the same day.
+Such notice will include the charges against the employee, an explanation of the evidence which forms the basis for the charge, and the Page 36 action contemplated.
 The employee has the right to give reasons orally or in writing why the action should not be taken.